HR Excellence Awards 2025 - Professional Excellence Awards Finalists

 Beyond her professional achievements, Courtney is committed to community engagement and workforce alignment.
 She serves as a Board Director for the Brandon Career Symposium and is a Committee Member for the Workforce Alignment Committee at the Brandon Chamber of Commerce, where she contributes to initiatives that strengthen local employment opportunities.

 Courtney is currently pursuing a Graduate Diploma in Immigration and Citizenship Law from Queen’s University and plans to write the Entry-to-Practice Exam on September 24, 2025, to further support Mazergroup's international employees.
-She also holds a Registered Professional Recruiter Designation and a Business Administration diploma specializing in Human Resources from Assiniboine College, where she was honoured as a Valedictorian.
+She also holds a Registered Professional Recruiter Designation and a Business Administration diploma specializing in Human Resources from Assiniboine College, where she was honored as a Valedictorian.

-HR Generalist, Innovair Group
+Human Resources Generalist, Innovair Group

 The Momentum Award